idcrook/SR_Foundations_DS_Fall_2015/capstone/FinalDraft.md

 # Introduction

-A completed Kaggle project, "[Give Me Some Credit](https://www.kaggle.com/c/GiveMeSomeCredit)", was chosen for this capstone project.
+A Kaggle project from 2011, "[Give Me Some Credit](https://www.kaggle.com/c/GiveMeSomeCredit)", was chosen for this capstone project.
 From its project description:

 > Improve on the state of the art in credit scoring by predicting the probability that somebody will experience financial distress in the next two years.